phoenixframework/phoenix/README.md

 ### Channels

-You can think of channels as controllers with two differences : they are bidirectionnal and the connection stays alive after a reply.
+Channels broker websocket connections and integrate with the Topic PubSub layer for message broadcasting.
+You can think of channels as controllers, with two differences: they are bidirectionnal and the connection stays alive after a reply.

-You implement a channel by creating a module in the _channels_ directory and by using `Phoenix.Channels`, like so :
+We can implement a channel by creating a module in the _channels_ directory and by using `Phoenix.Channels`:

 ```elixir
 defmodule App.Channels.MyChannel do